KraKEn-bit/Cryptography/Ciphers/Readme.md

 | **Security Weakness** | If the key is exposed, cipher is broken | If the codebook is captured, whole system is broken |
 | **Examples**         | Caesar Cipher, Vigenère Cipher, AES, RSA | “Red Eagle” = “Attack at dawn”, military/diplomatic codebooks |
 | **Modern Usage**     | Dominates modern cryptography (digital security, encryption) | Rare today, used in intelligence, military signals |

+So, In short: **A cipher changes the literal characters typed in based on some algorithm while a code shortens linguistic constructs based on their meaning.**